-Zingman comes to Carlisle from Hamline University in St. Paul, Minnesota, where he has spent the past 10 seasons as the head coach of the women's soccer program.
+Zingman came to Carlisle from Hamline University in St. Paul, Minnesota, where he spent 10 seasons as the head coach of the women's soccer program.
 In addition, he has served as the compliance director for athletics since 2012.

 During his tenure at Hamline, Zingman completely rebuilt the program while producing the most wins and the highest winning percentage in school history.
 In his first season at Hamline, he led the Pipers to the program's first winning season and its first ever victories over regionally and nationally ranked opponents.
 That season also saw the first Hamline player lead the Minnesota Intercollegiate Athletic Conference (MIAC) in scoring while becoming a National Soccer Coaches Association of America (NSCAA) Scholar All-Region selection.

 The 2011 season marked the first time Hamline posted a top-10 regional ranking, and the 2012 team set a school record with 12 wins.
 In 2016, Zingman finished his Piper career with one of the best seasons in program history—11 wins and the program's first conference playoff appearance.

 In addition to their on-field success, the Piper players proved to be accomplished students as well.
 During Zingman's tenure, the team's combined grade-point average never slipped below 3.0 and only once went below a 3.25.
 The team GPA has been above 3.5 for three of the past four years.
 Hamline has received the NSCAA Team Academic Award for five straight seasons, ranking second in the nation in 2013-14.